Individual Cognitive Behavioural Therapy

 We will typically meet once a week for a sixty minute face-to-face session.
 On occasions, I am happy to include parents, spouses or close friends into our therapy sessions.

-We can also agree to have sessions over the phone or using Skype, particularly if you live abroad or have a busy schedule.
+We can also agree to have sessions over the phone or using Zoom, particularly if you live abroad or have a busy schedule.
 These sessions can also complement to face-to-face sessions.